ubuntunux/PyEngine3D/README.md

 Welcome to the GuineaPig wiki!

 ### What is GuineaPig
-* Opensource 3D engine write in python
+* Opensource 3D engine was written in python

 * Check smiliar project - http://glumpy.github.io/